nucypher/nucypher/docs/source/staking/overview.rst

 *Worker* - (aka "Ursula") Active network participant who carries out threshold cryptography operations.

-The Worker is the bonded delegate of a Staker and an active network node, performing work on behalf of a staker.
+The Worker is the bonded delegate of a Staker and an active network node, performing work on behalf of a Staker.
-Workers must remain online to provide uninterrupted services on-demand, signalling their availability with commitment transactions.
+Workers must remain online to provide uninterrupted services on-demand, signalling their availability with commitment transactions every period (24 hours).

 Staker and Worker Delegation